Best Web Hosting Companies VS Worst Providers: Beware, The Host Bites!

 Top 6 Best Web Hosting Enterprises That Make You Happy

 Fortunately, web hosts and cloud web hosting solutions that can make you happy in 2017 are not extinct.
-There is still a bunch of fast, reliable and comprehensive hosting solutions.
-Such solutions stand up to the title of best web hosting companies of this year.
-You won’t see free hosting sites in this list, but the pricing plans they offer are quite affordable.
+There is still a bunch of fast, reliable, and comprehensive hosting solutions.
+Such solutions stand up to the title of the best web hosting companies of this year.
+You won’t see free hosting sites on this list, but the pricing plans they offer are quite affordable.
 Let’s see what are the items listed:

 When it comes to pricing, GoDaddy offers you best pricing, with their Economy Plan costing you just $2.49/month.
 With it, you can host 1 website on PHP 7.0 or 7.1 servers.
 What’s more, you get unlimited bandwidth, a free business e-mail for 1 year and a free domain name (if you go for an annual subscription).
 On the other hand, if you need unlimited storage and place for several websites, you can get this without breaking the bank with their Deluxe Plan ($3.99/month).